Ignia/Workbench/DeconstructedWebApi/README.md

 A stripped-down version of Visual Studio's out-of-the-box Web API 2.x project template to provide bare-bones support for, in particular, ASP.NET Identity web services (e.g., `/API/Account/Register/`).
 Does not include any of the MVC, Web API Help, or other web-based devependencies that ship with the out-of-the-box template.
 Additionally includes an OData controller for exposing other elements from the `Model` project, including `User`, `Post`, and `Comment` end points.

 ## OData
+> *Note:* The followings provides a high-level overview of the out-of-the-box capabilities of OData as they apply to the `DeconstructedWebApi` project.
+For more in-depth coverage of OData, visit [odata.org](http://www.odata.org/).

 ## Endpoints
 The following endpoints are exposed by the OData implementation: